Last updated: 1st May, 2024

-Loss functions play a pivotal role in training machine learning models as they quantify the difference between the model’s predictions and the actual target values.
+Cost functions play a pivotal role in training machine learning models as they quantify the difference between the model’s predictions and the actual target values.
 A well-chosen loss function enables the model to learn from its mistakes and iteratively update its parameters to minimize the error.
 This ultimately results in more accurate and reliable predictions.

 What is Cross-Entropy Loss?

-Cross entropy loss represents the difference between the predicted probability distribution (Q) produced by the model with the true distribution of the target classes (P).
-Minimizing cross entropy loss represents the goal of minimizing the divergence or difference between these two distributions.
-By minimizing the cross entropy loss, the model is encouraged to produce probability estimates that closely match the true class distributions.
+Cross entropy loss, on the other hand, represents the difference between the two probability distributions.
+For classification problems, these two probability distributions can be predicted probability distribution (Q) and the true distribution of the target classes (P).
+Minimizing cross-entropy loss represents the goal of minimizing the divergence or difference between these two probability distributions.
+By minimizing the cross-entropy loss, the model is encouraged to produce probability estimates that closely match the true class distributions.
 This results in better predictions and classification performance.

 Cross entropy loss for binary classification problem

 In a binary classification problem, there are two possible classes (0 and 1) for each data point.
-The cross entropy loss for binary classification can be defined as:
+The cross-entropy loss for binary classification can be defined as:

 Here, ‘y’ represents the true class label (0 or 1), and ‘p’ represents the predicted probability of the class 1.
 The loss function penalizes the model more heavily when it assigns a low probability to the true class.